djkraft16/rainball/README.md

 # rainball
-Web game created as my final project for DIMA 298
+Web game created as my final project for DIMA 298.
+Game controller required to play.